 Language Centres: You will have access to the catalogue of in-person and online language courses offered at the Language Centres at the host Universities.

-The SEA-EU partners will provide advance notice of courses.
-They these will include language training in English, as well as in the official or local language of the partner universities.
+The SEA-EU partners will provide advance notice of these courses.
+They will include language training in English, as well as in the official or local language of the partner universities.